MOND from Second-Order Moment Modified Acceleration and Quantum Equivalence Principle: Discussions and Conclusions

 \section{Discussions and Conclusions}

-(1) This paper presents an acceleration interpolation relation that aligns MOND with observations, derived from the correction to the action of a free particle on a flat background due to local short-time acceleration (and deSitter background), without the need for artificial introduction.
+(1) This paper interprets the acceleration interpolation relation proposed by MOND, the relation is derived from the correction to the action of a free particle on a flat background due to local short-time non-uniform acceleration (and deSitter background), without the need for artificial introduction.
 This interpolation relation arises from a coordinate transformation, akin to a Lorentz boost factor, when transitioning the free particle from a flat coordinate system to a local short-time accelerated coordinate system (or a deSitter coordinate system).
-Consequently, this effect modifies the kinematics of the ``free (at the geodesic level)'' test particle without altering gravity itself.
-Therefore, modifying the kinematics of free particles may offer a more natural and appropriate explanation for the Modified Inertial of MOND.
+Consequently, this effect modifies the kinematics or the acceleration magnitude of the test particle without altering gravity itself.
+Therefore, modified acceleration of particles may offer a more natural and appropriate explanation for MOND.